 The Leonberger, or Leo, is a thick-coated giant dog with a hard-working spirit and a gentle disposition that hails from the city in Germany after which it was named.
 Although the breed almost went extinct in World War I, it was saved—and thankfully so, as the breed is intelligent, noble, and very loyal.
 Leonbergers make excellent working dogs but are also calm and affectionate companions.
 Mature males develop a pronounced lion-like mane, adding to their distinguished appearance, and some say the dog looks bear-like, instead.

-- Group: Working
+- GROUP: Working

-- Height: Males are 28 to 31.5 inches and females are 25.5 to 29.5 inches at the shoulder
+- HEIGHT: Males are 28 to 31.5 inches and females are 25.5 to 29.5 inches at the shoulder.

-- Coat and Color: The head has a black mask over coat colors of lion-yellow, golden, red, reddish brown, sandy, or yellow-brown.
+- COAT COLOR: The head has a black mask, and over coat colors include lion-yellow, golden, red, reddish-brown, sandy, or yellow-brown.

-- Life Expectancy: 7 to 10 years
+- LIFE SPAN: 7 years

 Characteristics of the Leonberger